 Several months ago I asked the twittersphere for some Project Management app suggestions.
 The list included Zurmo, Apollo HQ, Project Pier (Open Source precursor to ActiveCollab), Wrike and Zoho.
-I even looked at using Omnifocus or Wunderlist, of course the list included ActiveCollab and the Industry Standard Basecamp.
+I even looked at using Omnifocus or Wunderlist (no longer around), of course the list included ActiveCollab and the Industry Standard Basecamp.

 I'll admit that I have never been a fan of Basecamp.
 I think it does a decent job of acting as a repository.
 It gives you a place to put tasks, messages, files and other odds and ends that make it a great way to keep a project organized.

 I could easily have purchased another license of ActiveCollab ($500) or subscribed to Basecamp ($50 per month) and been done with it.
 History tells me that those apps don't get used after awhile.
 Clients' hate them and make adoption difficult.
 And I feel that they do a fairly poor job of helping with the Management of the important aspects of the project... namely what has to get done and how close we are to being on budget.

 So with no real idea of what I was looking for but a list of websites to sift through I began my search.
 And here is what I found...

 Planscope at it's most basic is a task list.
 Where it excels is what it adds to that basic functionality.
 You have the ability to create Projects, Create Tasks, Assign those tasks to a Task Group, and Set Milestones for those items.
 All of those items would be enough but WAIT there's more...

 You have the ability to Assign tasks to members of your team. you have the ability to create sub-tasks.